Connork94/Writing-Style-NLP-Analysis/Analysis.md

 Looking at the lesser used but still common adjectives, aspects of REH’s style become identifiable.
 Among the most commonly used adjectives are the colours Black, Red, and White.
 These colours are used as adjectives in the majority of stories and are often featured in the story titles.
-In addition, other highly provocative adjectives are identifiable as characteristic of REH’s writing style.
+In addition, other highly provocative adjectives are identifiable as characteristic of REH’s writing style, such as:
-> •	Dark
+* Dark
-•	Dead
+* Dead
-•	Wild
+* Wild
-•	Strange
+* Strange
-•	Mad
+* Mad
-•	Grim
+* Grim

 Calculating a word’s usage longitudinally to identify changes in word preference